Port San Antonio: Global Logistics

 Port San Antonio's property is accessible by air at its industrial airport at Kelly Field (SKF).
 The campus includes a 350-acre railport (East Kelly Railport) and is within proximity of three interstate highways: IH-10, IH-35 and IH-37.

 On-site tenants can also activate foreign-trade zone capabilities.

 Logistics service providers at the Port include GXO Logistics, CIG Logistics, Forward Air Solutions, Fiesta Warehousing and Distribution and Watco Companies, who handles railcar switching.

 Key Facilities

 Boeing Center at Tech Port

 Inaugurated in May 2022, the Tech Port Center + Arena is a 130,000-square-foot innovation center that hosts concerts, conventions, educational activities and esports competitions, among other events.
 The venue features of a state-of-the-art arena with a capacity to host 3,100 guests, an R&D tech collaboration space, a technology museum/showroom, LAN gaming center, meeting space and a full-scale food hall.
 It will also provide expansion space for SAMSAT beginning in the fall of 2022.
-In January 2023, the facility was renamed the Boeing Center at Tech Port following a $2.3 million investment and seven-year naming rights deal with The Boeing Company.
+In January 2023, the facility was renamed the Boeing Center at Tech Port following a $2.3 million investment and seven-year naming rights deal with Boeing.